nic-debugging/Pocket-App/README.md

 3. **Run the Installer**

    - Navigate to the folder where the installer was downloaded (usually `Downloads`).
-   - Double-click on `Pocket_Installer_5.exe` to start the installation process.
+   - Double-click on `setup.exe` to start the installation process.
-   - Follow the on-screen prompts to install Pocket App.
+   - Follow the instructions to install Pocket App.

-4. **Launch Pocket App**
+5. **Launch Pocket App**

-   - After installation, you will find a `_Pocket` shortcut on your desktop.
+   - After installation, you will find a `Pocket app` shortcut on your desktop home screen.
-   - Double-click the shortcut to open Pocket App.
+   - Double-click the shortcut to open Pocket, enjoy!